 -Temporarily withhold therapy if the absolute neutrophil count falls during below 200 cells/mm3 in a patient who had an initial neutrophil count greater than 500 cells/mm3; resume when count returns to predose levels.

 US BOXED WARNINGS:

--In a clinical investigation in patients with refractory chronic lymphocytic leukemia taking this drug at the recommended dose in combination with fludarabine phosphate, 4 of 6 patients entered in the study had severe or fatal pulmonary toxicity.
-This drug should not be used in combination with fludarabine phosphate.
+-In an investigation in patients with refractory chronic lymphocytic leukemia using this drug at the recommended dose in combination with fludarabine phosphate, 4 of 6 patients had severe or fatal pulmonary toxicity; therefore, the use of this drug in combination with fludarabine phosphate is not recommended.